amir-sereen/superflux-bot/README.md

 /id

-/ids chat :- show id and username all member in Gp
+/ids chat :- show all username and id in a group

-/group settings :- settings Gp
+/group settings :- will return group settings

 /getlink :- send  group link in pm

 /relink :- <id-chat> : revoke the link group and send newlink in pm

-/modlist :- show list moderation
+/modlist :- will return mods list

 /help :- show the help list for you